Virtual-Link: A Scalable Multi-Producer, Multi-Consumer Message Queue Architecture for Cross-Core Communication

 \textbf{Address mapping}: A \prodBuf entry with valid data or a \consBuf entry occupied by a consumer request will go through a 3-stage pipeline illustrated in Table~\ref{tab:pipeline}, to map a producer push with a consumer pull.
-At the first stage in the pipeline the control logic takes \SQI from the ``head entry'' (the entry pointed by either \PIHR or \CIHR) to access the \linkTab and get the head, tail pointers of a corresponding VQ.
-In the second stage, a decision is made on whether to map the ``head entry'' to a consumer request or producer data buffered earlier.
+At the first stage the control logic takes \SQI from the ``head entry'' (the entry pointed by either \PIHR or \CIHR) to access the \linkTab and get the head, tail pointers of a corresponding queue.
+In Stage 2, a decision is made on whether to map the ``head entry'' to a consumer request or producer data buffered earlier.
 For example, in Cycle 1 the first blue consumer request reads blue \prodHead, which is then checked in Cycle 2 Stage 2 in Table~\ref{tab:pipeline}.
 The blue request has to append to blue consumer \LL upon a \textit{miss}.
-An example of a \textit{hit} occurs in Cycle 4 Stage 2, when a blue producer data enters the pipeline and hits the blue consumer request.
+A \textit{hit} occurs in Cycle 4 Stage 2, when a blue data enters the pipeline and hits the blue consumer request.
 The third stage performs writes, updating table and buffers according to the mapping decision.

-There are a few trade-offs making the \VLRD design simpler or more complex: 1) The multiple partitions in buffers decouples the address mapping pipeline and bus I/O, so a burst of packets can be buffered first then fed into the pipeline, otherwise the \VLRD just accepts one packet per clock cycle; 2) \LL is chosen over a bitvector to deal with the sparse buffer entry usage, that is not only due to the consideration of FIFO property, but also because the authors feel \LL is more scalable for large {\VLRD}s.
-One more trade-off is discussed in \S~\ref{subsub:endpoint}.
+There are a few trade-offs making the \VLRD design simpler or more complex: \begin{inparaenum}[1)] \item The multiple buffer partitions decouple the address mapping pipeline and bus I/O, so a burst of packets can be buffered first then fed into the pipeline, otherwise the \VLRD just accepts one packet per clock cycle; \item \LL is chosen over a bitvector to deal with the sparse buffer entry usage, that is not only due to the consideration of FIFO property, but also because the authors feel \LL is more scalable for large {\VLRD}s. \end{inparaenum} Additional trade-offs are discussed in \S~\ref{subsub:endpoint}.